pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 We currently don't support push notifications.
 We have partial support in the platform for enabling push notifications via Firebase, but the code is currently commented out, and PWABuilder has no UI for letting you input your push notification details.

 If Push Notification support is important to you, [upvote this issue](https://github.com/pwa-builder/pwabuilder-ios/issues/6).

+Also, consider [publishing to the Microsoft Store](https://blog.pwabuilder.com/docs/windows-store-documentation/), where your PWA can use Push Notifications and other PWA capabilities using web standards-based code, and without the need of native wrappers.

 </details>